Elder O. B. Mink

 a constant threat to every New Testament church.
 Too often the little church

-because of this agonizing sore.
-This disease, like cancer comes in many forms
+of this agonizing sore.
+This disease, like cancer comes in many forms and

 of Arminian carcinoma are: 1.
 The lifting up of carnal reason above that of Divine